zwbetz-gh/create-react-app-show-current-git-branch-and-commit-hash-from-any-os/README.md

 ![Screenshot of the app](doc/screenshot.png)

-**Note:** The git commit hash in this screenshot will likely be an old one...
+**Note:** The git commit hash in this screenshot will likely be an old one.